List of Castle characters: Alexis Castle

-Alexis Harper Castle (Molly Quinn) is Castle's daughter.
+Alexis Harper Castle (portrayed by Molly C. Quinn) is Castle's daughter.
 Unusually mature and responsible for her age (notably a foil to Castle's immaturity), she is highly intelligent, academically motivated (she ends up attending Columbia University), and wise beyond her years.
 Alexis's social and interpersonal issues often parallel some aspect of the case Castle and Beckett are investigating.
 Castle will sometimes ask for her opinion on the motivation for some actions committed by the killers he hunts, such as who someone might ask for money.

 Alexis is very close to her father, as they do many activities together, including fencing, book research projects such as learning lock-picking and safe-cracking—and laser tag.
 She has also developed a certain bond with Beckett, asking Beckett's advice when contemplating going on an exchange trip to France and making arrangements with the detective to spend three days working at the police station as part of a project for her civics class.
 In season four, however, Alexis's relationship with Beckett cools since she feels that the detective does not give her father the respect and involvement he deserves from her.
 Alexis begins dating a boy named Ashley in season three.
 They hope to attend Stanford University together, but while Ashley gains admittance, Alexis fails in her attempt to apply for early admittance, which distresses her greatly.
 Though they attempt to carry on a long-distance relationship, the strain of doing so is too much, and Alexis breaks up with Ashley in season four.

 In season five, Alexis finally chooses to attend Columbia University so as to remain close to family and friends, and lives in their halls of residence while frequently dropping into her father's loft.
 She is kidnapped by an ex-KGB officer who previously crossed swords with her mysterious grandfather, but displays her father's resilience, deductive logic and skills during the encounter.
 In season six, she returns from Costa Rica with a boyfriend named Pi, and the two move in together some time later.
 After a few episodes, Alexis realizes that Pi is not the one for her and eventually breaks up with him.
 On Beckett's advice, she moves back in with her father a short time later.

 In season eight, it is revealed that Alexis has been unofficially working at Richard Castle Investigations for a month; in that time, she has successfully solved a number of minor cases.
 When Castle learned that Alexis was not only working but actually solving cases, he officially hired her to work for him.
 Upon the successful resolution of a case, father and daughter shared a 50-year-old scotch and cigar-blowing-bubbles.